 29th North Carolina Infantry Regiment

 29th Infantry Regiment organized at Camp Patton, Asheville, North Carolina, in September 1861 and contained men from Cherokee, Yancey, Buncombe, Jackson, Madison, Haywood, and Mitchell counties.
 The unit was ordered to East Tennessee and was active in the Cumberland Gap operations.
-It was assigned to General Rains' and Ector's Brigade and participated in the campaigns of the Army of Tennessee from Murfreesboro to Atlanta.
-It engaged in the defense of Vicksburg and marched with General Hood into Tennessee and ended the war at Mobile.
+It was assigned to General Rains' and Ector's Brigade and participated in the campaigns of the Army of Tennessee from Stones River (commonly referred to as Murfreesboro) to Atlanta.
+The unit engaged in the defense of Vicksburg and marched with General Hood into Tennessee and ended the war at Mobile.
 It lost twenty-two percent of the 250 engaged at Murfreesboro.
 The regiment was attached to General Ector's Brigade at Chickamauga and had 110 killed, wounded, or missing.
 During the Atlanta Campaign, May 18 to September 5, it reported 6 killed, 58 wounded, and 87 missing.
 At Allatoona, thirty-nine percent of the 138 present were disabled.
 It surrendered in May 1865.
 The field officers were Colonels William B. Creasman and Robert B. Vance (brother to Governor Zebulon Baird Vance); Lieutenant Colonels Thomas F. Gardner, James M. Lowry, Bacchus S. Profitt, and William S. Walker; and Major Ezekiel H. Hampton.

 Site search Web search